HomeBlog Home

 Termites are small insects that feed on the cellulose found in plants, wood, dead leaves, and soil.
 They often become more active in the spring, feeding on wood from the inside out.

 Most of the time, once you notice termite damage with your naked eye, it is too late to resolve the problem just by tinting the home.
-In addition, replacing portions of the wood in your home's walls, roof, or foundation will be a very costly.
+In addition, replacing portions of the wood in your home's walls, roof, or foundation will be very costly.

 What are some of the signs of termite damage your inspector will be looking for?